Become a Generative Family

 who get the help.

 Many families have learned that they need policies not just to guide decisions inside the business, but policies to guide decisions about the relationship between the family and the business.
-Harmony flows from fairness and consistency.
+Harmony flows from transparency and consistency.
 Research on 100-year family enterprises proves the value of proactive education and training across generations.

 Succession is a process, not a plan.
 Trust must be both granted and earned.
 Change is inevitable, so the question becomes, "Will we change by design or by default?"
-People who successfully navigate this highly emotional process are committed to a shared mission that incentivizes persistence.

 When the righteous prosper, the city rejoices. – Proverbs 11:10